About our bit of San Carlos,

 The main trailhead is a mile and a half away, at Navajo and Golfcrest, which has a

 parking lot and restrooms.
-From there, the trail goes up the western slope of Cowles
+From there, a trail goes up the western slope of Cowles

 eastern slope, choosing from a trail with views to the south or a closed-off